-Adopting many of the suggestions of the Copyright Office, the Orphan Works Act of 2006 was introduced in the 109th Congress, second session.
-(H.R.
+Adopting many of the suggestions of the Copyright Office, the Orphan Works Act of 2006 was introduced in the 109th Congress, second session (H.R.
 5439).
 This bill was later incorporated into an omnibus copyright bill, appearing as Title II of The Copyright Modernization Act of 2006 (H.R.
 6052).
 However, the bill was not addressed by the end of that Congress's adjournment.
 The bill would have implemented a limitation on monetary damage liability for specified infringement of orphan works, but took a more detailed approach than the Report's original proposals in establishing requirements for such liability limitations, such as articulating standards for a "reasonably diligent search."
 The bill would also have directed the Copyright Office to study and report on the implementation of the new orphan works amendment, and to study and make recommendations for a "small claims" procedure to address copyright infringement.

-Legislation addressing the orphan works issue has been reintroduced in the 110th Congress: the Orphan Works Act of 2008, H.R.
-5889, and the Shawn Bentley Orphan Works Act of 2008, S. 2913.
-The two bills have several provisions that resemble the Orphan Works Act of 2006, although there are substantial differences from that earlier legislation and even between the two current bills, including the House bill's requirement of a "Notice of Use" database, which does not appear in the Senate bill.
+Legislation addressing the orphan works issue was reintroduced in the 110th Congress: the Orphan Works Act of 2008 (H.R.
+5889) and the Shawn Bentley Orphan Works Act of 2008 (S. 2913).
+The two bills resembled the Orphan Works Act of 2006, although there were substantial differences from that earlier legislation and even between themselves.
 These additional or revised provisions were added in part to address concerns raised by photographers, illustrators, and other visual artists, as well as textile and home furnishing manufacturers.
+While S. 2913 passed the Senate, H.R.
+5889 did not make it out of the House Judiciary Committee.
+This report will be updated if orphan works legislation is introduced in the 111th Congress.